ericpante/bioinfo/3_RADseq_exercises.md

 ## Introduction

 We are going to perform a full analysis of RADseq data, from initial QC to SNP analysis, using `ipyrad` (Eaton and Overcast 2020).
-These come from the Eaton & Ree (2013) single-end RAD data set.
+Data come from the Eaton & Ree (2013) single-end RAD data set.
 This link gives the background ; please have a look at the paper. https://ipyrad.readthedocs.io/en/master/API-assembly/cookbook-empirical-API-1-pedicularis.html.

 Eaton DAR, Overcast I. ipyrad: Interactive assembly and analysis of RADseq datasets.
 Bioinformatics.
 2020 Apr 15;36(8):2592-2594. doi: 10.1093/bioinformatics/btz966.
 PMID: 31904816.